rkuzya/rtd-tutorial/docs/source/GETTING STARTED/QuickStart.rst

 .. image:: /vertopal_7815620a208e47a0995d07a240c3174d/media/image3.png

-Story representation via openBIS meta data entities
+Story representation via openBIS meta data entities PICTURE TO BE ADDED!!!

 **SPACES**